soup-bowl/whatsth.is/README.md

 npm start
 ```

-And you're off!
-A Docker method is coming soon, I promise.

 The API the system will communicate with is defined in the appropriate `.env` file (if using `npm start`, it's `.development`).

 ### Testing Offline Capabilities